Economy of the Czech Republic: 1989–1995

-Progress toward creating a stable investment climate was recognized when the Czech Republic became the first post-communist country to receive an investment-grade credit rating by international credit institutions.
+Czechia’s high export profile has made it tightly woven into both European and global markets and supply chains, which has contributed to its relatively low unemployment.
+A large part of the Czech industrial economy is tied to German demand, with 33% of its exported goods going to its neighbor to the northwest.
+Foreign direct investment in the 1990s from Germany, Austria, and the Netherlands helped build the country’s automotive industry and provided a strong base for the rest of the economy.
+This foreign investment is further reflected in the fact that upwards of 38% of entire sectors of the Czech economy are owned by foreign-owned corporations.
+The large stake of foreign ownership has created concerns over dependency on foreign entities and has left the Czech economy prone to shocks in foreign demand or global supply disruptions.
+This openness has supported growth but also increased vulnerability.

 The country boasts a flourishing consumer production sector and has privatized most state-owned heavy industries through the voucher privatization system.
 Under the system, every citizen was given the opportunity to buy, for a moderate price, a book of vouchers that represents potential shares in any state-owned company.
 The voucher holders could then invest their vouchers, increasing the capital base of the chosen company, and creating a nation of citizen share-holders.
 This is in contrast to Russian privatization, which consisted of sales of communal assets to private companies rather than share-transfer to citizens.
 The effect of this policy has been dramatic.
 Under communism, state ownership of businesses was estimated to be 97%.
 Privatization through restitution of real estate to the former owners was largely completed in 1992.
 By 1998, more than 80% of enterprises were in private hands.
 Now completed, the program has made Czechs, who own shares of each of the Czech companies, one of the highest per-capita share owners in the world.
+On the other hand, by the public is the voucher privatisation seen mostly as unfair and source of corruption.